 top of page

-It is important to understand that This is not an Emergency Service.
-If, upon the assessment of a Paramedic, the patient is deemed needing a higher level of care; the Paramedic on scene, along with the provider at UFHC will make the determination to send the patient to the ER.
-That paramedic on scene will not transport but call the contracted Ambulance (for example if the patient resides in Utica, Utica Fire will be called to transport.)
+It is important to understand that this is not an Emergency Service.
+If, during any point of assessment, the patient is deemed needing a higher level of care; the Paramedic on scene, along with the provider at UFHC will make the determination to transfer the patient to a higher level of care.
+The MIH Paramedic will not transport but will outreach the appropriate Ambulance (For example if the patient resides in Utica, Utica Fire will be called to transport.)

 bottom of page